 EMD Brochure – Click for larger.

 The fleet of carriers, grew from the original 3, to 10 in 3 different sub-classes.
-While we know for sure the 1st 6 had EMD generators, it is unknown if the last 4 did as well, as my records do not go that late.
+While we know for sure the 1st 6 had EMD-supplied emergency gen-sets, it is uncertain if the last 4 did as well, as my records do not go that late.

 The generators chosen would be Turbocharged EMD 16-645E5N engines.
 These engines drove 4160 volt, 2000kW generators, and each ship had 4 of them!
 In order to be utilized in an Aircraft Carrier, the engines were required to go through some pretty scrutinous testing for the US Navy, something General Motors was well accustomed to at this point.